-Over the past few years, the Securities and Exchange Commission (“SEC”) has made it very clear that bringing enforcement actions for misconduct remains one of their top priorities.
-In 2014, the SEC reported to have charged 80 people in cases involving trading on the basis of inside information, more than 135 parties with violations relating to reporting and disclosure and multiple firms were charged for custody violations as well.
+Over the past few years, the Securities and Exchange Commission (“SEC”) has made it very clear that bringing enforcement actions for misconduct remains one of its top priorities.
+In 2014, the SEC reported having charged 80 people in cases involving trading on the basis of inside information, more than 135 parties with violations relating to reporting and disclosure, and multiple firms were charged for custody violations as well.

 In her speech, Ms. White discussed the following topics:

 - Disqualifications Are Not Enforcement Remedies

 - The Distinction Between Enforcement Remedies and Disqualifications Resulting From Them

 - The Rigor of the Process Followed by the Commission and Its Staff

 Chair White also addressed the commission’s commitment to holding violators responsible and deterrence.
 To read the full speech, click here.